ebi-gdp/docs/docs/tutorial-upload/web.md

 # Upload via web browser

-* Uploading data via your web browser is suitable for smaller datasets
+Uploading data using this method is good if:

+* You're uploading smaller datasets (less than tens of gigabytes)
+* You don't want to install a special application to transfer data

-* When you upload data this way the transfer is protected with HTTPS encryption
+The transfer is protected with HTTPS encryption.

 ## Step by step guide